+Technological progress is important to the nation because of its contribution to economic growth and a high standard of living.
+How best to achieve this continues to be debated.
 Critics view ATP as a means for a federal agency to select commercial firms and/or technologies for support.
 They maintain that the absence of market-generated decisions will result in technologies that can not be utilized productively by participating companies.
 Such a program encourages selection of well-written proposals rather than assistance for truly important technologies.
 However, proponents stress that ATP is market driven and that the technical areas for investment have been developed in conjunction with industry.
 In addition, companies have to put up significant amounts of funding and survive a rigorous business review; procedures that make the Advanced Technology Program different from other federal efforts.

 Perhaps most crucial to the debate is the way cooperative R&D is viewed.
-Today, American companies appear to be more competitive in the global marketplace than they were when the Omnibus Trade and Competitiveness Act was considered in 1988.
-While there are many factors that have contributed to this improving situation, proponents of joint R&D efforts, such as ATP, point to the benefits derived from increased technical collaboration and the development and application of the resulting new technologies and production processes.
-Questions remain whether direct federal funding for such programs are the most effective or efficient means to secure these outcomes.
-Is the approach embodied in ATP the preferable one, or could other mechanisms such as permanent tax credits for R&D; changes in capital gains treatment; and/or liability and regulatory reform be more effective?
+Today, American companies appear to be more competitive in the global marketplace than when the 1988 Act was being considered.
+While there are many factors contributing to this improving situation, proponents of joint R&D efforts, such as ATP, point to the benefits derived from increased technical collaboration and the development and application of the resulting new technologies and production processes.
+Questions remain whether direct federal funding for such programs is the most effective or efficient means to secure these outcomes.
+Is the approach embodied in ATP the preferable one, or could other mechanisms such as permanent tax credits for R&D, changes in capital gains treatment, and/or liability and regulatory reform be more effective?